-Usually comprises the first two years of medical school and consists of education in the basic medical and social sciences of clinical medicine.
+The pre-clerkship years usually comprise the first two years of medical school and consist of education in the basic medical and social sciences of clinical medicine.
 Early clinical exposure is offered through clinical correlations and a two-year longitudinal preceptorship program (LPP).
 All students are required to be CPR Level C ("health care provider") certified.
 All students must attend BLS Certification even if they are already certified.
 Successful completion of all Transition Curriculum is required prior to starting LPP1.